topunix/trivia-app/frontend/README.md

 #### Installing Node and NPM

-This project depends on Nodejs and Node Package Manager (NPM).
+This app depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 #### Installing project dependencies

-This project uses NPM to manage software dependencies.
+This app uses NPM to manage software dependencies.
 NPM Relies on the package.json file located in the `frontend` directory of this repository.
 After cloning, open your terminal and run:

 ```bash
 npm install
 ```

 >_tip_: **npm i** is shorthand for **npm install**

-## Required Tasks

 ## Running Your Frontend in Dev Mode